 Reno Tahoe knows how to throw down during the most fun time of the year.
 Whether it’s a fun-tastic event that you’re looking for or something more on the daring side, we’ve got an assortment of all kinds of Halloween family fun for you.
 Get into the spooky Halloween spirit with your family this season in the #RenoTahoe area!

 What better place to tell your spooky tales than at the Washoe County Library?
 The Washoe County Library is hosting a series of ghoulish Halloween events at different libraries for the kiddos.
-Bring the kids to South Valleys Library for a spooky Halloween Crafts and Fun evening on October 17, from 4 – 5 p.m.
-If your children love stories, songs, and trick or treating, then be sure to check out the Sparks Library for a spooky night of Halloween Story Time!
-Then, on October 31 from 3 – 5 p.m. you and your little goblins can stop by the Northwest Reno Library for Halloween trick-or-treating and games.
+On October 1 the Sparks Library is hosting a Halloween Movie Marathon from 11am-5pm.
+Stop by to see Halloween classics such as The Nightmare Before Christmas, Hocus Pocus and E.T. to get you in the mood for spooky season.
+Bring the kids to South Valleys Library for a spooky Halloween Crafts and Fun evening on October 18, from 4:30 – 5:30 p.m.
+If your children love stories, crafts, and trick or treating, then be sure to check out the Sparks Library for a spooky night of Halloween Story Time on October 31, from 10:15am-12pm!
+Then later that night from 3 – 5 p.m. you and your little goblins can stop by the Northwest Reno Library for Halloween trick-or-treating and games.
 Bring your most frightening costumes!

-Little goblins, witches and ghosts are all welcome to join museums for yummy treats and tons of fun throughout the month of October.
-On October 14 the whole family can enjoy a day at the Nevada Museum of Art for day full of fun-filled activities in honor of Dia De Los Muertos.
-Admission is free for everyone on this day.
-On October 28 head over to The Discovery Museum for their 7th annual Halloween trick-or-treat event for a spooky good time.
+On October 27 little goblins, witches and ghosts are all welcome to head over to The Discovery Museum for their 8th annual Halloween trick-or-treat event for a spooky good time.
 Family and friends can also join the National Automobile Museum on October 31 for some trick-or-treat action, candy stations and fun games!

 The Reno Riverwalk District will be hosting some wicked fun at their Halloween Hallow event for all unearthly dressed youngsters on October 28, 5 – 7 p.m.
 Kids will be provided with a “treasure map” to guide them to sweet treats and they will most likely be running into a few monsters along the way.
-Live music, entertainment and a special Virginia Street Bridge Pumpkin Carving Contest will all be taking place as well for all ages to enjoy.
+Live music and entertainment will be taking place as well for all ages to enjoy.

 Virginia City is no stranger to nightmarish occurrences and spooky events.
 Celebrate the whole month of Hauntober in style with all sorts of ghostly events from V & T Halloween train rides to ghost tours.
 To enjoy a family fun day, dress to scare and visit Virginia City for the Goblin Parade on Halloween day.
-The little ones can also trick-or-treat on the Comstock starting with a costume contest and after dark the Silver Terrace Cemetery will open, for one night only, so all can walk through the graves on the scariest night of the year. #RenoTahoe can’t wait to see you and your pump-kids!
+The little ones can also trick-or-treat on the Comstock starting with a costume contest and safe trick-or-treating at local shops following the parade. #RenoTahoe can’t wait to see you and your pump-kids!